pangeo-data/pangeo-docker-images/Sing+GPU.md

 ### Forwarding the Port

-In your local computer's terminal, forward the port by running,
+In your local computer's terminal, forward the port by running (change `USER@domain.edu` for your account),

 ```
-ssh -N -L lochalhost:8080:g051:8888 UNI@ginsburg.rcs.columbia.edu
+ssh -N -L lochalhost:8080:g051:8888 USER@domain.edu
 ```

-This forwards your port `8888` at Ginsburg to your port `8080` on your machine.
+This forwards your port `8888` from the HPC system to your port `8080` on your machine.
-<span style="color:red">**Important**</span> Remember to change the node name and port.

 Then, in a web browser you should be able to access the Jupyter Notebook by writing: